 - student union fees

-- the depreciation of assets such as computers and printers
+- the depreciation of assets such as computers, tablets and printers

 Higher Education Loan Program (HELP) debt repayments are not tax deductible.

-If you have a HELP debt, repayments only commence once your salary exceeds A$53,344 (this figure is for year ending June 30 2015 and is indexed annually).
+If you have a HELP debt, repayments only commence once your salary exceeds A$54,126 (this figure is for year ending 30 June 2016).
 The specific amount required to be repaid will depend on a range of factors, including your taxable income.

 If you don’t notify your employer that you have a HELP debt through the TFN declaration, your employer will not withhold the additional tax and you may therefore find yourself facing an unexpectedly hefty tax bill.

 If your income varies significantly over a year and you do not expect to exceed the minimum repayment threshold you can ask your employer to stop withholding the additional tax for HELP purposes and that additional tax withheld may be refunded to you after you lodge your tax return.

 People who are overseas with a HELP debt will be required to make repayments from 1 July 2017 based on their world-wide income for the 2016‑17 financial year onwards.

 Know if you're a resident for tax purposes